Requests for flexible working arrangements

 Back to top

-What are the requirements for making and approving a request for a change to working arrangements?
+What are the requirements under the NES for making and approving a request for a change to working arrangements?

 The request must be made in writing and set out details of the change sought and reasons for the change.